How CustomerCapital works

 How interest is added to Individual CustomerCapital

-With Individual CustomerCapital, you, as a rule, get at least the same return every year as the interest PFA generates on the shareholders’ equity before tax.
-If you had CustomerCapital in 2021, the interest was 8 % before pension yield tax.
+With Individual CustomerCapital, you will receive at least the same interest rate every year as PFA Pension generates on the shareholders’ equity before tax.
+If you had CustomerCapital in 2022, the interest rate was 8.0 per cent before pension yield tax.

-For 2022, the expected annual interest on Individual CustomerCapital is 8.0 % before pension yield tax.
-The entire annual interest will be distributed to the pension savings through a single addition of interest in April 2022 (provided that you still have your pension plan with PFA Pension at that time).
+For 2023, the expected annual interest rate on Individual CustomerCapital is 8.0 per cent before pension yield tax, however, the rate may be lower or higher.
+The entire annual interest will be distributed to the pension savings through a single addition of interest in April 2024 (provided that you still have your pension plan with PFA Pension).

 PFA Pension can choose to introduce a temporary interest on Individual CustomerCapital which can be either positive or negative.
 At present, the temporary interest is fixed at 0 per cent but may be subject to regular changes by PFA Pension.